signalogic/SigSRF_SDK/pktlib_readme.md

 ```

   * pcap_file should contain a null-terminated path and/or filename of the pcap, pcapng, or rtp/rtpdump file to open
   * uFlags may be one or more DS_OPEN_PCAP_XXX flags (see [Pcap API Definitions & Flags](#user-content-pcapapiflags) below).
-Typically DS_OPEN_PCAP_READ is used for reading and DS_OPEN_PCAP_WRITE for writing
+Typically DS_OPEN_PCAP_READ is used for reading and DS_OPEN_PCAP_WRITE for writing.
+If neither are given the default is DS_OPEN_PCAP_READ
   * fp_pcap should point to a FILE* (defined in stdio.h) that on return will contain the new file handle
-  * pcap_file_hdr, if supplied, should point to a [pcap file header struct](#user-content-pcaphdrtstruct) that on return will contain header information about the file.
-NULL indicates not supplied
+  * pcap_file_hdr, if not NULL should point to a [pcap file header struct](#user-content-pcaphdrtstruct) that on return will contain header information about the file
-  * errstr, if supplied, should point to an error information string to be included in warning or error messages.
-NULL indicates not supplied
+  * errstr, if not NULL, should point to an error information string to be included in warning or error messages

 On success, DSOpenPcap() reads or writes the file's header(s) and leaves fp_pcap pointing at the first pcap record.
 For pcapng files the first SHB and IDB (if present) have been read and fp_pcap is pointing at the first packet block.